sensu/sensu-go/CONTRIBUTING.md

 Sensu uses [golang/dep](https://github.com/golang/dep) for managing its dependencies.
-You will need to install the latest stable version of dep in order to install Sensu's dependencies.
+You will need to install the latest stable version of dep in order to modify Sensu's dependencies.

 [Dep releases](https://github.com/golang/dep/releases)